 QA 101: The Essential Components of a Master Test Plan

 On specific projects where formal testing processes are required, building and maintaining a Master Test Plan (MTP) is a sound approach to managing your test efforts.
-The MTP serves as a high level document covering not only the software tests that will be conducted, but additional critical information covering the entire testing process through release.
+The MTP serves as a high level document describing not only the various test plans that will be conducted (each plan is captured in a separate document), but additional critical information covering the entire testing process through release.

 In a highly structured QA environment, the Master Test Plan serves as a "control document" that, to be changed, needs approval.
-The MTP is essentially the roadmap and a comprehensive task list for the QA efforts to come.
+Note that this approval can be efficiently accomplished through good communication - we are not fans of holding up the dev cycle for the sake of unnecessary bureaucracy!
+The MTP is essentially the roadmap and a comprehensive task list for the QA efforts to come, and ensures everyone knows what is expected for a high quality production release.

 Every good Master Test Plan includes the following components: